 \section{$L_c$ computation}

-To obtain the value of $L_c$ from the simulations, we followed the method proposed by \cite{bacot2022bubble} with minor adjustments.
-First, a rough estimate of $L_{c,\f}$ is made based on visual inspection of animations of the width-averaged density fields.
-This first approximation $L_{c,\textit{est}}$ is used to estimate the average density in the upper half of the recirculation cell in the fresh side of the lock, i.e., for $-L_{c,\textit{est}}\leq x\leq0$ and $H/2\leq y \leq H$.
+To obtain the value of $L_c$ from the simulations, we followed the method proposed by \citet{bacot2022bubble} with minor adjustments.
+First, an estimate of $L_{c,\f}$ is made based on visual inspection of animations of the width-averaged density fields by finding the location where the density field at the outer region of the recirculation cell matches $\rho_s$.
+For this step, a rough estimate is sufficient since it has a negligible influence on the final value of $L_{c,\f}$.
+This first approximation $L_{c,\textit{est}}$ is used to estimate the average density in the upper half of the recirculation cell in the freshwater side of the lock, i.e., for $-L_{c,\textit{est}}\leq x\leq0$ and $H/2\leq y \leq H$.
 For every $y$ position within this range, the $x$ position where $\rho\leq (\bar{\rho}_{c, \f} + \rho_f)/2$ is identified.
 The identified $x$ positions are averaged resulting in a height-averaged recirculation cell length.
 This process is repeated from the time the secondary gravity current is first observed to the time it reaches the wall.
-The resulting $L_{c,\f}$ values are averaged, and the mean value is the final measure of $L_{c,\f}$ presented in figure~\ref{fig:L_cell_non_dimensional}.
+The resulting $L_{c,\f}$ values are averaged, and the mean value is the final measure of $L_{c,\f}$ presented in Fig.~\ref{fig:L_cell_non_dimensional}.
 The difference between the present method and that of \citet{bacot2022bubble} is that they randomly chose ten frames in the steady phase of the curtain-driven regime and computed $L_{c,\f}$ for the averaged flow field.
 The uncertainty obtained by \citet{bacot2022bubble} was the uncertainty in the height-averaged $L_{c,\f}$ due to the spatial variation in $L_{c,\f}$ with height.
 In contrast, in our case, the uncertainty originates from the temporal variation of $L_{c,\f}$.
-To obtain the length of recirculation cell in the right side of the lock, a similar procedure was followed, but instead of considering the upper half of the recirculation cell, we considered the lower half.
+To obtain the length of recirculation cell in the saltwater side of the lock, a similar procedure was followed, but instead of considering the upper half of the recirculation cell, we considered the lower half.